lessw2020/transformer_central/README.md

 This video tutorial does a 14 minute walkthrough of a codebase that is training a variety of models using FSDP.
 The goal of this video is to show the overall features of FSDP within a codebase.
 From there, you can dive into the detailed sub-tutorials on each specific topic of interest.

 Video is [here](./end_to_end_overview)

+11 - ** Using the new FSDP Rate Limiter to free up reserved memory and increase training speed **:

+With PyTorch Nightly of 914 and higher a new 'limit_all_gathers' param has been added.
+This activates an internal rate limiter that can avoid over buffering of GPU memory for some cases.
+This 4 minute video walks you through the how and why of using the rate limiter for your training!

+Video and notebook are [here].(./fsdp_rate_limiter)